maksimkirylka/node_js_best_parctices/NodeJS best practices.md

  - (b) secrets are kept outside committed code
  - (c) config is hierarchical for easier findability.
  There are a few packages that can help tick most of those boxes like rc, nconf, config, and convict.
+ A reliable config solution must combine both configuration files + overrides from the process variables.

+## 2. Error Handling Practices

+### 2.1 Use Async-Await or promises for async error handling
+Handling async errors in callback style is probably the fastest way to hell (a.k.a the pyramid of doom).
+The best gift you can give to your code is using a reputable promise library or async-await instead which enables a much more compact and familiar code syntax like try-catch.

+### 2.2 Use only the built-in Error object
+Whether you reject a promise, throw an exception or emit an error – using only the built-in Error object (or an object that extends the built-in Error object) will increase uniformity and prevent loss of information.

+When raising the exception, it’s usually a good practice to fill it with additional contextual properties like the error name and the associated HTTP error code.
+To achieve this uniformity and practices, consider extending the Error object with additional properties, but be careful not to overdo it.
+It's generally a good idea to extend the built-in Error object only once with an AppError for all the application level errors, and pass any data you need to differentiate between different kinds of errors as arguments.